TeunMos/S3-DB04-Portfolio/Proof/CI-CD.md

 ## Docker

 ### why docker?
 For our CI/CD we decided to use Docker.
+We decided Docker because it makes it really easy for users to deploy our application, and because we wanted to learn how it works.
 First we build our project as a Docker container and then we push the container to Docker Hub.
 We decided to use docker because we didn't want to host our application online (With a service like Azure or AWS), we had some trouble with those services in the past and more importantly they often cost money.